BrianWhelanDublin/milestone-project-2/testing.md

   - My CSS transitions were running on page load.
 I've found several solutions to fix it and have explained the one I used earlier in the bugs during the development section.
     This code seems to have caused a warning than with my CSS validation.
 I have researched it and tried to remove the browser-specific selectors but I noticed the bug seemed to return on some occasions when I refreshed the page.
     It could be the browser issue as some suggested it only happens on google chrome.
 I have put the browser-specific selectors back and it seems to have fixed the situation from my testing.

+- Testing on Firefox.
+  - My cypress test for the newsletter section and the contact section has failed on the firefox browser but passed on all other browsers.
+  It has failed the test to show if the modal appears upon submitting.
+I have then manually checked this function on firefox and all other browsers by filling and submitting the form and, the function has worked as expected.